ryedin/site/_introduction/getting-started.md

 #### Create an app on your Rack

-Navigate to the directory containing your application source, and create a deployment target in your Rack.
+Navigate to the directory containing the source for the sample application used above, and create a deployment target in your Rack.

     $ convox apps create